 - One-hundred companies are now selling Watson cloud developer platform-built products.

 - Over half a million users have access to IBM Watson Analytics, a cognitive service that provides intuitive visualization and predictive capabilities for business users.

 Salesforce is a relatively less familiar cloud computing vendor, managing growth at a fast lightning rate.
 Salesforce Cloud Computing provides all the applications businesses need, including CRM, ERP, customer service, sales, mobile apps, and marketing.
-It includes multiple cloud services such as Sales Cloud, Service Cloud, Marketing Cloud and helps manage contact information for customers and automate business processes.
+It includes multiple cloud services such as Sales Cloud, Service Cloud, Marketing Cloud, and helps manage contact information for customers and automate business processes.

 It reported last quarter revenue of $3.39 billion with multiple cloud offers.
 This places Salesforce at No. 4 on this list.
-The strong quarterly revenue represents an increase of 26 percent year-over-year.
-In order to do so, Salesforce plans to expand and acquired and forged strategic partnerships.
+The substantial quarterly revenue represents an increase of 26 percent year-over-year.
+In order to do so, Salesforce planned to expand and acquired and forged strategic partnerships.
 In order to expand its cloud services, Salesforce recently acquired MuleSoft, a platform for cloud and SaaS integration.
 Several small-scale cloud-based companies made similar acquisitions.
 Salesforce has also partnered with Apple to help restructure its iOS app and encourage developers to work to add iOS features to it.
-For the longest time, Salesforce has been on the cloud market and it seems to make all the right decisions that pay off.
+For the longest time, Salesforce has been on the cloud market, and it seems to make all the right decisions that pay off.

 Interesting facts about Salesforce